The Todd-Coxeter Algorithm for Semigroups and Monoids: Monoids not defined by a presentation

 and multiplication defined as usual for the real numbers $0$ and $1$.
 The right Cayley graph of $M$ with respect to its generating set $\{a, b, c\}$ is shown in \cref{fig-ex-cayley-digraph}; see also \cref{table-ex-cayley-digraph}.

 \end{ex}

-Suppose that we want to determine a right congruence on a finite monoid $M$ generated by a non-abstract set of generators $A$ --- such as transformations, partial permutations, or matrices over a semiring --- rather than computing a right congruence over a monoid given \textit{a priori} by a finite presentation.
-One approach to computing the least right congruence on such a monoid $M$ containing some set $S \subseteq M \times M$, is as follows.
-Obtain a presentation $\langle A | R\rangle$ defining $M$, and a factorisation for every element in a pair in $S$ over the generating set $A$.
-Then, apply a congruence enumeration to the trivial word graph, the relations $R$, and the pairs of words in $A ^ *$ obtained from $S$.
+Suppose that we want to determine a right congruence on a finite monoid $M$ generated by a non-abstract set of generators $A$ --- such as transformations, partial permutations, or matrices over a semiring.
+Of course, every finite monoid $M$ is finitely presented, and so congruence enumeration can be applied to any presentation for $M$.
 It is possible that a presentation for $M$ is already known, or we can compute a presentation for $M$; for example, by using the Froidure-Pin Algorithm (see~\cite{Froidure1997aa}).
-The output of the Froidure-Pin Algorithm also allows us to factorise any element in $M$ over the generators $A$.

-The second approach also uses a congruence enumeration, but instead of starting with the trivial word graph, we use the right Cayley graph $\Gamma_{1} = (N_1, E_1)$ of $M$ with respect to $A$ as the input to the process.
+It is also possible, instead of starting with the trivial word graph, to start a congruence enumeration with the right Cayley graph $\Gamma_{1} = (N_1, E_1)$ of $M$ with respect to $A$ as the input to the process.
 As mentioned above, $(0)\pi_{\Gamma_1} = R ^ {\#}$ and so $(\Gamma_1, \Delta_{N_1})$ is a valid input to a congruence enumeration.
 The right Cayley graph $\Gamma_{1}$ is already complete, deterministic, and compatible with $R ^ {\#}$ by definition.
 It follows that \textbf{TC2} and \textbf{TC3} are the only steps actually applied in a congruence enumeration with input $\Gamma_{1}$.
 More precisely, \textbf{TC2}(c) is applied to $0$ and every $(u, v) \in S$, and then \textbf{TC3} is repeatedly applied until $\kappa_{i} = \Delta_{N_i}$.
+The right Cayley graph of a monoid $M = \genset{A}$ of one of the types mentioned above, can also be computed using the Froidure-Pin Algorithm, which has complexity $O(|A||M|)$.
+Given that the right Cayley graph has $|M|$ nodes and $|A||M|$ edges, it is unlikely that, in general, there is a better method for finding the Cayley graph of a monoid from a generating set.

+Experiments indicate that if the congruence being enumerated has a relatively large number of classes in comparison to $|M|$, then this second approach is faster than starting from the trivial word graph.
+On the other hand, if the number of congruence classes is relatively small compared with $|M|$, then starting from the trivial word graph is often faster.
+Since the number of congruence classes is usually not known in advance, the implementation in \libsemigroups runs both these approaches in parallel, accepting whichever provides an answer first.

 We end this section with an example of performing a congruence enumeration with a right Cayley graph as an input.

 \begin{ex} Suppose that $M$ is the monoid from \cref{ex-cayley-digraph}.
 To compute the least right congruence $\rho$ on $M$ containing $S= \{(a, b)\}$ we perform the following steps.